vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   with an additional logic.
 First, it sets `cpu.cfs_quota_us` to `-1`, effectively disabling limits.
 Then both `cpu.cfs_quota_us` and `cpu.cfs_period_us` are removed from `osctld` database.

+`ct unset memory` *id*
+  Unset memory limits.
+Memory limits are first reset to unlimited and then removed from `osctld` database.

 `ct chown` *id* *user*
   Move container *id* to user namespace *user*.
 The container has to be stopped